-Summary: in this tutorial, you will learn about PL/SQL WHILE
+Summary: In this tutorial, you will learn about PL/SQL WHILE

 loop statement to execute a sequence of statements as long as a specified condition is TRUE